Lolin32 ESP + OLG-02 Gateway Downlink Not Received

 I thank you for all the responses.

-I sent an email to the CEO, he claimed that he knows all the limitations and then went to say that 1 channel is enough to assure a OTAA communication with 1 device ignoring the 50 lines that I wrote him…
+I sent an email to the CEO, he claimed that he knows all the limitations and said that 1 channel is enough to assure a OTAA communication with 1 device

 He claims that it was functionnal before.
 I then went to ask the technical manager on whether it worked or not, he said that it did and then somebody messed with it and it stopped working.